 Since most of the things I build are modular, and often get disassembled to use parts in other projects, I decided to make an exception for my ZVS Tesla Coil and leave it in a form easy to plug and play.

 I already had the ZVS module, a good flyback transformer with built in HV diode, and lots of HV cables.
 Time to put everything together in a final form.

-A light bulb "powered" by my Tesla coil
+Here is a light bulb “powered” by my Tesla coil.

 The tesla transformer has a secondary of 1500 windings (Cu 0.2 mm on a PVC pipe diameter 5cm/length 30cm), and a primary with 16 windings (Cu 4mm on PVC pipe diameter 11 cm/ length 10cm):

 The primary has several plugs, used to make the primary and the secondary resonant at the same frequency.

 Photo 1:The small PVC pipe contains the capacitor bank (9x10nF/6KV, connected for 10nF/18KV), and a small filter.

 I’ve used a ceramic bulb socket to contain a static spark gap and limit the noise.
 It also has a lid, not shown in the photo